dogukanyildiz99/programming_languages/README.md

 # Programming Languages
-Codes from Programming languages classes using LISP and PROLOG
+Codes from Programming Languages course using LISP and PROLOG